ropensci/occCite/cran-comments.md

 ## R CMD check results
 There were no WARNINGs.

-There was 1 ERROR when using r-hub.

-* checking examples with --run-donttest ...
-ERROR Running examples in 'occCite-Ex.R' failed

-This example should not be tested, as it requires confidential user information to proceed.

 There was 1 NOTE when using r-hub, win-builder devel, and win-builder release.

 * checking CRAN incoming feasibility ...
 NOTE